Greek Yogurt Marinated Chicken

 FAQs

-Store leftover chicken in an airtight container in the refrigerator for 3-4 days, per USDA.
+Store leftover chicken in an airtight container in the refrigerator for up to 4 days, per USDA.

 You do not need to scrape off the marinade, but you should allow any excess marinade to drip off before cooking.